solventrix/HONEUR_eCRF/README.md

 #### Adding a new set of data to lines of treatment

 Adding an entirely new set of data will require creating a new model in `entrytool.models.py`.
 This is a python class the inherits from `opal.models.EpisodeSubrecord` that generates a new table in the database.
-This process is documented extensively by Django, Opal specific alterations (mostly additional properties that are available) are documented in the Opal documentation, and the models `SCT`, `Regimen`, `Response` and `AdverseEvent` provide examples within this application.
+This process is documented extensively by Django, Opal specific alterations (mostly additional properties that are available) are documented in the Opal documentation, and the models `SCT`, `Regimen`, and `Response provide examples within this application.

 Once the model is created the database needs to be updated: